How to use your barcode

-2. Next, print your product packaging or label
+2. Print your packaging

-3. Finally, give your product to your retailers
+3. Send your product to your retailers

-4. Register your barcode
+4. Register your barcode number

 If you purchased a “Barcode Package” from us then you can register your barcode number and product details on the International Barcodes Database.
 To register your barcode number please go to: https://barcodesdatabase.org/barcode-registration/.
 Barcode registration is optional, however, it will increase the profile of your product on the internet.